 Welcome to Elliott batTzedek’s brain online, a collection of my writing, my writing about writing, quotations from other people’s writing, and the occasional gift from the source of universal mystery and dark humor.

 I’ve finally opened a Performances page with video and audio clips from my readings.
-Enjoy it here
+Enjoy it here.
+Maybe I’ll even try to update to readings since my hair’s gone entirely gray.

 If you stop by for a visit, drop a note so I know you were here!